I beg to move,

 The hon.
 Lady makes a very good point.
 The issue is not just about generating the skills in the first place—the key investment that companies need to make in apprenticeships and other things.
 This is now an international market.
 There are perhaps engineers working on the Clyde who, if there is no work, will move elsewhere in the world.
 In some cases, they will not come back to the industry.
 We found that with the Astute programme; nuclear engineers left and trying to get them back, or regenerating those skills and expertise, was very difficult.

 The hon.
 Gentleman is making an excellent point.
-Critically, the Canadian suppliers were actually in Glasgow the other week looking for such people to take them to north America.
+Critically, the Canadian suppliers were actually in Glasgow the other week looking for such people to take to north America.

 Again, the hon.
 Gentleman makes a very good point.
 This is an international market and these skills are very sought after.
 This comes back to my point that if we want this capability in the UK, we have to nurture and protect it and the only way to do that is by having a throughput of work.

 The hon.
-Member for Dunfermline and West Fife raised the issue about the Type 26.
+Member for Dunfermline and West Fife raised the issue of the Type 26.
 The delay is adding to that uncertainty.
 The wider piece really concerns me.
 To give the impression that we are going to have that drumbeat of work, we have had the Type 31 inserted into the programme.
-I have studied in detail to try to find out what the Type 31 actually is; no one has been able to tell me yet what it is.
+I have studied in detail to try to find out what the Type 31 actually is; no one has been able to tell me yet.
 It is a bit like the mythical unicorn—everybody thinks it exists, but no one has ever seen one.
 If the MOD can say that there is a budget line for it, it should please identify that—in the current procurement there is no budget line for it at all in the programme.

 Was the hon.
 Gentleman concerned, as I was, to read in an article in The Daily Telegraph a suggestion from a Ministry of Defence source that there is no budget for Type 31s and that they might not even happen?

 As people know, I am a bit of an anorak on this subject and I actually study the MOD accounts, but I still cannot find where this budget line is.
 Another point that has never been answered is what this ship will actually be used for.
 I am not sure where it fits into any naval strategy.
 Will it be able to meet, for example, Britain’s NATO capabilities?
 Will it have capability to fulfil those roles?
 If it has not got the air defence capability, it will not.
 The other thing that people have completely missed is that this is about not just building the ship, but running it afterwards.
 We all know that there is a crisis in recruitment and manpower in the Royal Navy.
-Again, where is the budget line for not only building, but running this generation of ships?
+Again, where is the budget line for not only building but running this generation of ships?

 The hon.
 Member for Dunfermline and West Fife makes a very important point.
-The Government say that the great thing about the ships is that they are exportable, but I am sorry, we are bit behind the game on this.
+The Government say that the great thing about the ships is that they are exportable; I am sorry, but we are bit behind the game on this.
 He rightly identifies at least two other nations that have product out there.

 There is another point about strategy.
-This is about not only skills, but the defence of our country, because if we have the gap between the Type 23s going out and the Type 26s coming in, there will also be a gap in the nation’s capability.
+This is about not only skills but the defence of our country, because if we have the gap between the Type 23s going out and the Type 26s coming in, there will also be a gap in the nation’s capability.
 I understand that there is an ongoing extension programme for some Type 23s, but we need clarity, because if there is a gap, we will not be able to protect the carrier groups or some of our other capabilities.

 That leads me to the wider piece about the Government’s strategy in this area.
 The Prime Minister argues that she is batting for Britain and that Britain is the key market, but we have a situation in which the Ministry of Defence, obviously leant on heavily by the Treasury, is happy to have multimillion-pound contracts with the United States—the Apache and P-8 contracts, to name just two—with no commitment whatever that proportionate workshare will come back to the UK economy.
 I asked the Minister a written question about the Apaches, and I think Boeing said that 5% of the programme’s value will come back into our supply chain.
 That point is important not just for the number of jobs, but to keep the capability that we need in this country.
 I cannot imagine for one minute the United States doing something similar, even before President Trump took office, and things will get even worse now.
 Exporting highly paid jobs and capability from this country is inexcusable.
 I do not want to see the same thing happening in shipbuilding, so that we will perhaps just buy ships off the shelf from the United States or anywhere else.